scg-unibe-ch/ese2016-team3/documentation/srs.md

 - View ad location.
 The address in the information box on the top left is clickable and will redirect the user to google maps where the address is shown.

-- **NEW** View distance from schools and public transport.

-- **NEW** Search capabilities extended to cover more/different filter criteria.

-- **NEW** User can search for properties for sale as well as for rent.

-- **NEW** Ads belonging to premium users are at the top of the search and have bigger pictures than the ads from normal users.

-- **NEW** Auction function from the view of ads for sale.

 #### Alerts

 A logged in user can view and modify his alerts by choosing "Alerts" from the Profile drop-down menu.
 He can create a new alert by filling in the initial search criteria and clicking "Subscribe".
-Below where the user can create new alerts is "Your active alerts", where he can vew a list of alerts in a table with type, city, radius, max price and a column "Action" with a button to delete the alert.
+Below where the user can create new alerts is "Your active alerts", where he can view a list of alerts in a table with type, city, radius, max price and a column "Action" with a button to delete the alert.

-- **NEW** A user can create search alerts which notify him about new ads corresponding more search criteria.
-- **NEW** Alerts are sent both to message inbox and by email to the user.
-- **NEW** Premium users get alerts instantly, regular users get them once a day.
+If an alert is triggered, the user gets a message to his inbox in the application.
+The message is also sent to his mail account.

+The application distinguishes between normal and premium users (see section 'User roles' below).

 #### Placement of advertisements